amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 **Note:** If required, you can export these dynamic maps to a static Visio map.

+### Single Pane of Glass

+Data-views pull information onto the map from multiple data sources:
+- Database (Benchmark)
+- Parser
+- Controller
+- API-sourced information

+Data can be pulled fromthe network, or third-party apps via RESTful API.

+**Note:** Single pane of glass doesn't necessarily means that all the information is displayed on one screen, instead, is an attempt to provide access to all the information from a single screen.
+(Links, Bookmarks, tabs etc)

 ## Runbook Troubleshooting

 ### Runbook Automation (RBA)